gfkramer/SeRP_yeast/Readme_SeRP.md

 ```

--   The expected run time for a demo on a recommended computer is less than an hour.
+-   The expected run time for a demo on a recommended computer is less than half an hour.